-Get your child into the habit of making her bed by swapping the top sheet and fussy comforter or spread for a covered European-style duvet.
+Get your child into the habit of making their bed by swapping the top sheet and comforter for a covered European-style duvet.

-3. Keep storage easy to use.
+3. Keep Storage Easy to Use

-4. Store things at kid height.
+4. Store Things at Kid Height

 6. Schedule the Week’s Clothes

-8. Use the space under the bed
+8. Use the Space Under the Bed

-9. Clear out the excess
+9. Clear out the Excess

 10. Take a Picture

-Once your child’s bedroom is clean and organized, take pictures of the inside of the closet and drawers, the table or nightstand, and any other storage spaces you use.
+Photograph the insides of the closet and drawers, the table or nightstand, and any other storage spaces you use.
 Don’t forget to take one from the bedroom door, too.

 Print all the photos on one page and hang it on the back of your child’s bedroom door where they can easily see it.
 This way, your child can see themselves where things belong.
 And the next time they clean their room, they’ll know how it’s supposed to look.